 You work in the child’s home, in the school, clinic or family centre.

-Most play therapists are already qualified and experienced social workers, teachers, or healthcare workers.
+Most play therapists have a degree (SCQF Level 9-10) and some experience as a social worker, teacher, or healthcare worker such as occupational therapist and then go on to complete a postgraduate qualification (SCQF Level 11).
 Most do not practise play therapy full time, but practise it part time alongside their other work.

 The two main bodies that accredit play therapy training courses in the UK are the British Association of Play Therapists (BAPT) and PTUK (the UK Society for Play and Creative Arts Therapy).